 10 You are observing special days, months, seasons and years!

-These would be the Sabbaths, feasts, jubilees, etc which the Hebrews had to observe, not the pagan celebrations which the “church” later introduced, though Paul’s horror would apply even more strongly regarding them.
-All of these days etc, had just been fulfilled in Christ, so to keep them legalistically was (and is) to reject the work of Jesus.
+These would be the Sabbaths, feasts, jubilees, etc which the Hebrews had to observe, not the pagan celebrations which “the church” later introduced, though Paul’s horror would apply even more strongly regarding them.
+All of these days etc, had just been fulfilled in and by Christ, so to keep them legalistically was (and is) to reject the work of Jesus.

 11 I fear for you, that my efforts among you could have been futile.